gsscala/project-euler/31/Observations.md

 # Coin Sums

 ### This is a classic DP problem.
-I brute-forced through the coins and sums, finding the solution in O(n²) time
+I brute-forced through the coins and sums, finding the solution in O(n²) time.